EvelynSchwab/EvelynSchwab.github.io/content/documentation/modularCameraDynamics/index.md

 #### Rotation from Velocity
 Gradually reorients the camera's rotation based on the velocity of the player and the time since the camera's rotation has been changed externally.
 #### Sweep Basic
-Traces from a specified position to the camera's position, offsetting the camera's position to that location of it finds an obstruction.
+Traces from a specified position to the camera's position, offsetting the camera's position to that location as it finds an obstruction.
 #### FOV Adjust
 Adjusts the field of view by a given operation and magnitude.
 #### FOV from Pitch